Romasato/revolut-fxform/readme.md

 ## Notes

-*
-* Unit tests: yep, would be good at least for some of the server-side methods
+* No unit tests yet: would be good at least for some of the server-side methods